YassineOueriemmi/black_scholes_vanilla_pricer/README.md

 ## References

-Black, F., & Scholes, M. (1973).
-The Pricing of Options and Corporate Liabilities Hull, J. Options, Futures, and Other Derivatives
+- Black, F., & Scholes, M. (1973). *The Pricing of Options and Corporate Liabilities*

----
+- Hull, J. *Options, Futures, and Other Derivatives*